daisywatson/developer-resources/README.md

 ## Potential Forthcoming Features
 There are a number of features the development team would like to add:
+ * To embed or preview videos, articles, webpages, etc.
  * To add another model that enables users to track workshops and pull location information from an API and displays a map of the workshop location.
 Similar to the resource model we created, a user could view all workshops that have been entered by all users and the workshops they have entered in separate views.
  * The ability to "like" resource and workshops and to create associated "favorities" views from the likes
  * A delete modal that asks a user if they are sure they want to delete